“My favourite part of the job is getting to fly around the best part of the country helping the people who need it the most. It’s a privilege.”

-I have been here for five years now and it’s absolutely flown by.
+I have been here for seven years now and it’s absolutely flown by.

 Where did you work before this?

-I started with the ambulance service on patient transport 12 years ago.
+I started with the ambulance service on patient transport.
 I did that for a year then got onto a student paramedic course.
 Once I was qualified, I then worked on a double-crewed ambulance in Chester-Le-Street for a couple of years, then rapid response for a couple of years before going onto the Hazardous Area Response Team (HART) for four years.

-HART is the ambulance services resource that is there to deal with any major incidents that may occur, or incidents with multiple patients as well as deal with patients in potentially hazardous environments such as flooding, collapsed structures or at height.
+HART is the ambulance services resource that is there to deal with any major incidents that may occur, or incidents with multiple patients as well as deal with patients in potentially hazardous environments such as flooding, collapsed structures, or heights.

 GNAAS has been the best job I have had, working as part of this team is unbelievable.

-What’s the favourite part of being a paramedic?
+What’s your favourite part of being a paramedic?

 My favourite part of the job is getting to fly around the best part of the county helping the people who need it the most.
 It’s a privilege.